Paperz-org/penta/docs/docs/guides/input/form-params.md

 You can declare query **and** path **and** form field, **and** etc... parameters at the same time.

-**Django Ninja** will recognize that the function parameters that match path parameters should be **taken from the path**, and that function parameters that are declared with `Form(...)` should be **taken from the request form fields**, etc.
+**Penta** will recognize that the function parameters that match path parameters should be **taken from the path**, and that function parameters that are declared with `Form(...)` should be **taken from the request form fields**, etc.

 ```python hl_lines="12"
 {!./src/tutorial/form/code02.py!}
 ```

 ## Mapping Empty Form Field to Default

 Form fields that are optional, are often sent with an empty value.
 This value is